Celeste Dandeker-Arnold OBE (Founder)

 Alyssa Bonic, appointed February 2014

-She was an assistant producer in children’s film and television before completing a Masters in audiovisual management at the Media Business School offered by the Media Plus Programme of the European Union which then led her to take up her role at Sky.
+Alyssa Bonic is Head of Creative Industries at Digital Catapult, the UK’s leading advanced digital technology innovation centre.
+It drives their early adoption to grow the country’s economy.
+Programmes include CreativeXR, giving the best creative teams the chance to develop immersive content, and Dimension, a world leading volumetric video and 3D capture studio.
+Her previous roles include Head of Business Development at English National Ballet as well as heading up BSkyB’s arts sponsorship strategy broadening the reach of UK cultural organisations through digital amplification.
+She was also an assistant producer in children’s film and television before completing a Masters in audiovisual management at the Media Business School offered by the Media Plus Programme of the European Union which then led her to take up her role at Sky.

 Kimberley Harvey, appointed February 2016

 Kimberley is a Candoco Artist.
-She teaches for the company both nationally and internationally across a diverse range of projects; from choreographic residencies, to workshops in schools or professional development sessions.
-She also co-leads one of Candoco Dance Company’s regular youth sessions at Trinity Laban.
+She teaches for the company both nationally and internationally on a diverse range of projects, including for Candoco's youth company, Cando2; on choreographic residencies, schools workshops and CPD.

-Kimberley has had the opportunity to work with past and present company dancers and Candoco Artists on research or performance projects, including performing as part of the company of 12 Candoco dancers at the London 2012 Paralympic Closing Ceremony.
+Kimberley has had the opportunity to work with past and present company dancers/other Candoco Artists on research or performance projects.
+An example of this would be performing as part of the company of 12 Candoco dancers at the London 2012 Paralympic Closing Ceremony.

 Cressida Hubbard, appointed February 2016